hollosipeti/EspHoMatrix-64x8/README.md

 ### Users will need to manually download the fonts folder from the repo and copy it to their own ESPHome folder.
 I included some fonts.
 My favorite is the MatrixChunky fonts.
 English letters are fine, but you would not believe how long it took to find normal accented letters.
+If you select a very wide font, the fixed display elements (text_screen_progress, icon_clock, icon_date, date_time_screen) will render incorrectly.

 The accented letters are shifted.
 This is already resolved.